 The ideal starting point for beginners

-Taught in small groups by some of the country’s best and most experienced Iyengar yoga teachers, in your once weekly sessions you’ll learn the fundamental postures and principles, gradually building your Iyengar practice over the six weeks.
+Our six week Introduction to Iyengar yoga course is the ideal starting point for new students.
+Taught in small groups by some of the country’s most experienced yoga teachers, you’ll learn the fundamental postures and principles, gradually building your practice over the six weeks.
+It’s great value for money too.
 The course includes:

-• Three months Iyengar Yoga London membership
+- Three months membership

-• Two free 90-minute Beginners level classes
+- Two free Beginners level classes

 The price for the six week Introduction to Iyengar yoga course is £85.
-Concessions are also available.
+Concessions are also available

 How to book